wagiminator/ATtiny84-TinyICOC/README.md

 - Run "make install" to compile, burn the fuses and upload the firmware.

 # Operating Instructions
+Warning: The firmware on the target MCU will be erased!

 1. Connect the TinyICOC to the ICSP header of the target board.
 2. Provide power to the target board.
 3. Push the button.